j1mc/ansible-silverblue-oci/README.md

 The `latest` tag will automatically point to the latest build.

-## Features
+## What is this, exactly?

-- Start with a base Fedora Silverblue 37 image
+- We start with a base Fedora Silverblue 37 image
-- Removes Firefox from the base image
-- Adds the following packages to the base image:
-  - distrobox and gnome-tweaks
+- We customize the OS via an included set of Ansible roles
-- Sets automatic staging of updates for the system
+- See the README inside of the 'ansible-silverblue' directory for the specific changes
-- Sets flatpaks to update twice a day
-- Everything else (desktop, artwork, etc) remains stock so you can use this as a good starting image

-## Applications

-- All applications installed per user instead of system wide, similar to openSUSE MicroOS, they are not on the base image.
-Thanks for the inspiration Team Green!
-- Mozilla Firefox, Mozilla Thunderbird, Extension Manager, Libreoffice, DejaDup, FontDownloader, Flatseal, and the Celluloid Media Player
-- Core GNOME Applications installed from Flathub
-- GNOME Calculator, Calendar, Characters, Connections, Contacts, Evince, Firmware, Logs, Maps, NautilusPreviewer, TextEditor, Weather, baobab, clocks, eog, and font-viewer.
+- ...
+You can do this, too!
+All of the Ansible changes are handled via the `group_vars/all` file in the ansible portions of the project.

 ## Verification